top of page

 Arrhopalites caecus "Globular Cave Springtails"

 Proven as a cleanup species.
 Best in moist and humid environments such as terrariums.
-We use this species in our isopod bins and closed terrariums.
+Great for use in isopod bins and humid terrariums.
+Couples well with Lepidocyrtus.

 Thoroughly proven as a cleanup species.
 Great for a variety of environments, high or low humidity, although they prefer high.
 They will roam onto dry land but not to the degree of arid springtails.
-Extremely fast breeding and aggressively hungry; they have been known to eat the plants in closed terrariums and compete with isopods for food.
-We don't prefer this species for CUC but they are sworn on by many.
+Very fast breeding and aggressively hungry so can be used to take care of troublesome mold blooms and rotting plants.
+Great for use with isopods, roaches, millipedes, and reptiles.
+Has in some rare cases overwhelmed closed terrariums and can get into worrisome, although harmless, populations in invertebrate enclosures like isopod bins.
+Couples well with Folsomia candida.

 Desoria trispinata "Blue Velvet Springtails"